“Life is just like a game. First, you have to learn the rules of the game, and then play it better than anyone else.” – Albert Einstein

 When we play video games or board games, we never want to get to the end too quickly, as completing the game is not why we play.
 We play to experience each of the steps along the way.
-It is the steps that give us the highs and lows and keep us immersed in the experience.
+It is the steps that give us the highs and lows and keeps us immersed in the experience.
 We are always excited to see what will happen next.
 Playing would never be as much fun if the game was too easy or finished too quickly.

 It is the flow of the game that entices us to keep playing by stimulating emotional responses from us.
 It is our emotions that keep us fixated as we compete with ourselves and others to try to better our situation.
 We play intending to overcome the obstacles and challenges in our path to come out victorious, and this is our purpose for playing.
-This is also the purpose of participating in the game of life– to learn from the circumstances presented to us, to make the most of ALL situations, (the good and the bad,) and come out ‘FEELING GOOD’ knowing that we played our ‘game’ to the best of our abilities.
+This is also the purpose of participating in the game of life– to learn from the circumstances presented to us, to make the most of all situations, (the good and the bad,) and come out ‘feeling good’ knowing that we played our game to the best of our abilities.

 If life is a game, I can choose to have all the best things all the time.

 Imagine if you were eighteen years old again, and now imagine meeting a wise Being who offered you the “Secrets to Life.”
 This all-knowing Being is willing to make it so that you can avoid all suffering, all doubt, all fear, all pain, and just live the rest of your life in absolute bliss, peace, and abundance with everything that you desire all the time.
 Sounds great, right?

 Ok, so day one of your remarkable life begins.
 You eat your favorite foods, watch your favorite movie, visit your favorite places, drive your favorite car, and you feel great.
 Days two, three, and four are a repeat of day one because you only want to be doing the perfect things all the time….
 You don’t need to do anything else because the best of everything you desire is at your fingertips at all times….. only the best things!